Statement by Assistant Director in Charge Pat D’Amuro at the Press Conference Concerning the Arrests Made in “Operation Wooden Nickel”

 Thanks also go to the staff of the United States Attorney’s Office for all its hard work throughout the investigation.

-I would also like to express my appreciation to FBI Supervisory Special Agent Patrick Carroll and Agents Lawrence Ferazani, Timothy Bell and all the members of our Securities Fraud Squad for their professionalism and perseverance throughout this complex investigation.
+I would also like to express my appreciation to FBI Supervisory Special Agent Patrick Carroll and Agents Lawrence Ferazani and Timothy Bell and all the members of our Securities Fraud Squad for their professionalism and perseverance throughout this complex investigation.